martensonbj/redux-saga-workshop/README.md

 Object {value: 'You are a spiketail...', done: false}
 ```

-Instead of simply the string of our first yield expression, we get an object with the *value* of our iteration (`You are a spiketail...`), and a *done* boolean indicating if our function has finished executing (`false`).
+Instead of simply getting back the string of our first yield expression, we get an object with two keys - the *value* of our iteration (`You are a spiketail...`), and a *done* boolean indicating if our function has finished executing (`false`).

 And now it waits.